Leanna Decker Reveals Major Cleavage In Yellow String Bikini

 Leanna styled her hair in a chic high bun.
 She swept her hair away from her face, thereby highlighting her exquisite facial features.

 In the first image, Leanna put her hand behind her head.
 She looked into the distance and slightly angled her hips to one side.
-She followed this by lifting both her hands to her bun, in the second snap.
+She followed this by lifting both her hands to her bun in the second snap.
 She smiled and looked directly at the lens in the pic.
 Lastly, Leanna turned her back toward the camera for the final photo.
 Her thick booty took center stage while she played with her red hair.

-In her caption, the social media image wanted to know which photo her fans preferred.
+In her caption, the social media influencer wanted to know which photo her fans preferred.
 She also referenced her visible tan lines with a hashtag.

-Leanna has garnered a sizeable following of over 726,000 followers.
-More than 24,000 people liked her pic and 614 fans already commented on Leanna’s latest offering.
+Leanna has garnered a sizable following of over 726,000 followers.
+More than 24,000 people liked her pic and 614 fans have already commented on Leanna’s latest offering.
 She was inundated with encouraging remarks.

 One of her fans hailed from Peru and waxed lyrical about Leanna’s beauty.

 “How beautiful you are Leanna!
 Impressive beauty!
 I like you very much.
 A kiss and a big hug from Lima, Peru.
 Have a great week.
-Take care.,” they gushed.
+Take care,” they gushed.

 Many of her followers could not pick a favorite image.